Warning alert

 What is physiotherapy?

-The children’s physiotherapy team provides services for children and young people with symptoms and conditions which limit their physical movement, abilities, development, and function.
+The children’s physiotherapy team provides services for children and young people with symptoms and conditions that limit their physical movement, abilities, development and function.

-When your child is referred into our team, we will review the information and identify which stream is most appropriate.
-You will be contacted by the admin hub to arrange an appointment.
+When your child is referred to our team, we will review the information to determine if the referral is accepted for physiotherapy assessment and identify which stream is most appropriate.
+If accepted, the referral will be placed on a waiting list, and you will be contacted by the admin hub to arrange an appointment when one is available.
 At the appointment a full assessment will be completed with a qualified physiotherapist.
 Our clinics take place at the Heart of Hounslow Centre for Health.

 As a team, we run four different streams:

-• Under 5’s clinics for children aged 0-5 years who have difficulties with their gross motor development and/or gait issues.
-Therapy sessions predominantly take place in clinic but may on occasion also be completed at home or Nursery.
+- Under 5’s clinics for children aged 0-5 years who have difficulties with their gross motor development and gait issues.
+Therapy sessions predominantly take place in the clinic but may, on occasion, also be completed at home or in the Nursery.

-• Over 5’s clinics for children over 5 years of age, who have difficulties with their gross motor skills and/or gait issues.
-There are also situations, where we go to a child’s school to assess or treat and provide support to the wider educational team that work with the child.
+There are also situations where we go to a child’s school to assess or treat and provide support to the wider educational team that works with the child.

-Once you have had your assessment, it is likely that your physiotherapist will advise you on what exercises or activities you can do to help support your child.
-You may also be referred into one of our treatment groups or on to other professionals.
+Once you have had your assessment, if physiotherapy is felt to be required, it is likely that your physiotherapist will advise you on what exercises or activities you can do to help support your child.
+You may also be referred to one of our treatment groups or to other professionals.

 We are based at the Heart of Hounslow Centre for Health, alongside our Occupational Therapy, Speech and Language Therapy and Community Paediatrician colleagues.